 AIU Houston Student Life

-At American InterContinental University (AIU) Houston, we strive to create an energizing and supportive campus life for all our students.
+At American InterContinental University (AIU) Houston Campus, we strive to create an energizing and supportive campus life for all our students.
 Located in Houston's Westchase District, our campus provides access to the city's distinctive business community in addition to acting as a vibrant social hub for student life.
 One of the benefits of attending a college campus right here in Houston is that in between studying and classroom discussions, you can take advantage of everything this great city has to offer.

 Active Student Communities On and Off Campus